azurecitadel/azurecitadel/content/terraform/fundamentals/06-adding_resources.md

 You successfully updated the config and added a resource.

+Being able to navigate the documentation is a key skill when you are adding and modifying resources.
+You will also need to have a good working understanding of Azure, how the resources work and relate to each other.

-Being able to navigate the documentation is a key skill.
-You will also find plenty of sample configurations and blog pages for Terraform.
+In addition to the official documentation, you will also find plenty of sample configurations and blog pages for Terraform.

-Finally, check the documentation for the [Azure Resource Manager REST APIs](https://docs.microsoft.com/rest/api/resources/) as they can sometimes add insight where the resources closely match the properties in the REST API calls.
+If you find the documentation is a little vague on an argument and its possible values then check the documentation for the [Azure Resource Manager REST APIs](https://docs.microsoft.com/rest/api/resources/) as they can sometimes add insight where the resources closely match the properties found in those REST API calls.

 In the next lab we will use locals and add an output.